ADLS/REINZ released the 10th edition of the Agreement for Sale and Purchase of Real Estate on 27 November 2019.

 It has a number of significant amendments reflecting suggestions of practitioners and recent changes to the law in terms of legislation and judgments.

-This seminar will outline and provide the rationale behind the changes, highlighting the impacts on both lawyers and their clients.
+This On demand seminar outlines and provide the rationale behind the changes, highlighting the impacts on both lawyers and their clients.

 - An understanding of the principal changes to the agreement, including changes to the following clauses: